 LEARNING ACTIVITIES DELIVERY DESCRIPTION TOOL(S) Self-Study Asynchronous Video recordings of modules and assigned readings from the textbooks and other sources.
 Avenue to Learn with links to videos on MacVideo.
-In-Person Classes Synchronous One weekly 50-minute lecture and one weekly 110-minute lecture of instructor-led exercises delivered via Top Hat.
+In-Person Classes Synchronous One weekly 50-minute lecture and one weekly 110-minute lecture.
 Top Hat may not be done remotely.
-Students must be present in-person in class to participate in Top Hat.
+Students must be present in-person in class to participate on Top Hat.
 Avenue to Learn Postings.
 Top Hat.
-Online Quizzes Asynchronous Quizzes cover self-study content and are made available based on the schedule below.
+Online Quizzes Asynchronous Quizzes cover self-study content and is made available based on the schedule below.
 One attempt is allowed with no time limit.
 Pearson MyLab.